 platelet rich plasma (prp)

 Platelet-Rich Plasma (PRP) therapy is another powerful regenerative treatment that uses the body’s own blood components to accelerate healing and reduce pain.
 PRP therapy is ideal for treating tendonitis, arthritis, muscle strains, and other soft tissue injuries.
+High-level athletes have utilized this treatment for over 20 years, and we are now positioned to offer it to the public.

 WHAT IS PLATELET RICH PLASMA THERAPY?